gatsbyjs/gatsby/docs/docs/using-unstructured-data.md

 ### Other resources

-- Link to a blogpost
+- Link to a blog post
 - Link to a YouTube tutorial
 - Link to an example site
 - Link to source code for a live site